scriptsandthings/Jamf_things/README.md

 # Jamf Things
 Stuff I've created for use within Jamf Pro to make my life, the lives of our users, and the lives of our support staff a little easier.
 (Mostly to make my life easier though if we're being real here).

+I'm just starting to use GitHub to save and share some of my work, so the orginization and stuff here isn't great yet and probably won't be for a while.
+I rather add a bunch of useful things then spend time messing with markup language trying to make this README.me look good right now.

 ## Scripts (Bash directory)
 Script for migrating between JSSs when NAC is a pain so you use a 3rd wifi network.